-199. Both the UN General Assembly and the UN Security Council have repeatedly stressed that the maintenance of fair trial and due process guarantees, as well as effective criminal justice systems, are among "the best means for effectively countering terrorism and ensuring accountability".339 The UN Security Council noted that "failure to comply with these and other international obligations [...] is one of the factors contributing to increased radicalization and fosters a sense of impunity".
-340 States are under an obligation to bring terrorists to justice, under the principle to extradite or prosecute (aut dedere aut judicare), as has been noted by the Security Council as well as the General Assembly on various occasions.341 This principle has been particularly important in the fight against 'impunity', which refers to the impossibility of bringing perpetrators of violations to account "since they are not subject to any inquiry that might lead to their being accused, arrested, tried and, if found guilty, sentenced to appropriate penalties, and to making reparations to their victims".
-342 The need to prevent impunity by holding perpetrators to account domestically is evidenced in the number or treaties that require a State party to ensure that prohibited acts are considered an offence and punishable under national laws.
-343 The UNHCR Guidelines No. 5 state that "wherever possible, the countries of nationality of individuals who become members of armed or non-State groups abroad (for example, foreign terrorist fighters) should effectively investigate and prosecute those individuals."344 This similarly holds for the customary international humanitarian law duty of States to "investigate war crimes allegedly committed by their nationals or armed forces, or on their territory, and, if appropriate, prosecute the suspects."345

-200. A violation of international law is clear whenever States, by means of depriving a person of their nationality, expel known terrorists from their territory, as they fail to investigate and punish terrorist action and potentially committed war
+- 192. Both the UN General Assembly and the UN Security Council have repeatedly stressed that the maintenance of fair trial and due process guarantees, as well as effective criminal justice systems, are among "the best means for effectively countering terrorism and ensuring accountability".324 The UN Security Council noted that "failure to comply with these and other international obligations [...] is one of the factors contributing to increased radicalization and fosters a sense of impunity".325 States are under an obligation to bring terrorists to justice, under the principle to extradite or prosecute (aut dedere aut judicare), as has been noted by the Security Council as well as the General Assembly on various occasions.326 This principle has been particularly important in the fight against 'impunity', which refers to the impossibility of bringing perpetrators of violations to account "since they are not subject to any inquiry that might lead to their being accused, arrested, tried and, if found guilty, sentenced to appropriate penalties, and to making reparations to their victims".327 The need to prevent impunity by holding perpetrators to account domestically is evidenced in the number or treaties that require a State party to ensure that prohibited acts are considered an offence and punishable under national laws.328 The UNHCR Guidelines No. 5 state that "wherever possible, the countries of nationality of individuals who become members of armed or non-State groups abroad (for example, foreign terrorist fighters) should effectively investigate and prosecute those individuals."329 - 193.
+A violation of international law is clear whenever States, by means of depriving a person of their nationality, expel known terrorists from their territory, as they fail to punish terrorist action.
+However, a violation also occurs when a State expels a former national from its territory because that person is suspected of having committed terrorist acts.
+By depriving a person of their nationality and expelling or stranding them to a third country, a State loses effective control over that individual.
+This has been recognised to make it more difficult or even impossible to monitor and prosecute terrorists, which is at odds with durable, worldwide security.330 As recalled in the context of Principle 7.2, States are under the obligation to prosecute persons suspected of terrorist acts if they have jurisdiction and "the deprivation of nationality on grounds related to terrorist may not serve as a pretext for doing away with the State's responsibility to prosecute a terrorist".331